Blueprint vs Emosapien

 Intake Agent collects history and presenting concerns before the first appointment.
 Engagement Agent schedules measures and journaling between sessions, then the pre-session brief opens the next session with what changed during the week, tied to the active treatment goal.

 Sends scheduled assessments to clients between sessions and surfaces score trends in the clinician dashboard.
-Pre-session prep is built around reading the latest assessment scores, not a synthesised brief tying changes to a treatment-plan objective.
+Pre-session prep is built around reading the latest assessment scores, not a synthesized brief tying changes to a treatment-plan objective.

 In-session AI or no in-session surface